Skip to main content

 The bill would make more Americans eligible for tax credits and increase the amount they would receive, create a national reinsurance program to help cover patients with high medical costs, and pay 100% of the costs of expanding Medicaid for those states that have yet to do so.

-The measure also would provide federal aid to states to help them lower deductibles and out-of-pocket costs, and to help them set up their own marketplaces, as New Jersey is doing.
+The measure also would provide federal aid to states to help them lower deductibles and out-of-pocket costs, and to help them set up their own marketplaces, as New Jersey is doing(link is external).

 And it would stop the Trump administration from allowing the sale of insurance plans that have lower premiums because they do not cover pre-existing conditions and do not provide many other benefits required under Obamacare.